 to HTPC's worked fine, but my Philips television wouldn't swallow it.
 (But

 it's an older beast so that could be the TV.)

 I found two ways:

 I stumbled upon Serviio when looking for a solution to stream data to an iPad.
 In the end I didn't use Servioo for that, but found out it's a good alternative / replacement for TVersity.
-Also, it's free, never a bad thing :-)
+Also, it's free (was free?), never a bad thing :-)